osmak1234/pomodoro/README.md

 # Cli pomodoro timer

-I created this as one of my first rust projects along side with [text-to-ascii-art](https://crates.io/crates/text-to-ascii-art), which is a library for making large text in terminal using ascii-art
+I created this as one of my first rust projects along side with [text-to-ascii-art](https://crates.io/crates/text-to-ascii-art), which is a library for making large text in terminal using ascii-art.
+I hope you find this useful ❤️ .

 # Install